zagahr/Conferences.digital/README.md

 To bypass Apple's restriction, right-click the app and select **"Open"** the first time you use it or open your System Preferences application, click on the Security & Privacy selection, and there will be an **"Open Anyway"** button you can click.

+If you have any other issues check out [#9](https://github.com/zagahr/Conferences.digital/issues/9).

 <br>

 ## Contributing